Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 ## Synchronize your environment with a gateway

 Using agents is the recommended way to add API services to your environment.
-When a Discovery Agent is installed on your gateway, the agent will automatically discover API service assets and add them to your environment in Amplify Central.
-The Traceability Agent will send API traffic logs from your gateway to Amplify Central, where you can then view and analyze the logs.
+When a Discovery Agent is installed on your gateway, the agent will automatically discover API service assets and add them to your environment in Amplify.
+The Traceability Agent will send API traffic logs from your gateway to Amplify, where you can then view and analyze the logs.

 {{< alert title="Note" color="primary" >}}You will be notified at the startup of the agent if your agent is outdated: New version available.
 Please consider upgrading from version *(running version)* to version *(latest version)*.{{< /alert >}}